Frequently Asked Questions

 What tech am I allowed to use in New Athens? …And why not ban everything?

 Some people can’t imagine life without a smartphone in their pocket.
 Others ask why we don’t ban the entire internet.
 We think tech policy is the art of the middle ground.
 We’re not out to boil the ocean and we can’t deny the world as it is.
 Broadly, anyone who is willing to give up their smartphone is on the right track.
 We don’t have to—nor can we realistically, nor should we—police everything.
-It should perhaps be enough to know that the culture and laws of New Athens will be shaped by its residents, who by their presence agree it is unwise to mindless welcome every new device into their lives.
+It should perhaps be enough to know that the culture and laws of New Athens will be shaped by its residents, who by their presence agree it is unwise to uncritically welcome every new device into their lives.
 And when things get crazy again, as they inevitably will (sex robots?), we’ll have the legal framework in place to keep life sane.

 Man, aren’t you just, like, playing SimCity here man?